 In Italy as in Spain the Mediaxal is was withdrawn in 2003, following complaints of serious cardiovascular side effects.
 Six years after the FDA (the US Food and Drug Administration) had reported the case of 24 women who had developed valve diseases after taking its active ingredients, announcing their immediate withdrawal from the market.

-In France it was necessary to wait until November 30 2009.
+In Francia it was necessary to wait until November 30, 2009.
 And there are many who attribute the transalpine delay to relations between Jacques Servier (which in July received the Legion of Honor, the highest honor of the French Republic, from the hands of the president Nicolas Sarkozy, former lawyer of the company before becoming Minister of the Interior).

 Sources: (Rights Window, Que Choisir, Farmaciaonline.net)